- Gra-Rock

 Several factors affect the strength of concrete.
 Let’s take a look at a few of them:

-Water-to-cement ratio: A lower water-to-cement ratio makes for stronger concrete, but it also makes the concrete more challenging to work with.
-You must find the right balance to achieve the desired strength while maintaining workability.
+Water-to-cement ratio: A lower water-to-cement ratio makes for stronger concrete but makes it more challenging to work with.
+Finding the right balance to achieve the desired strength while maintaining workability is necessary.

 Concrete porosity: Voids in concrete can be filled with air or with water.
 Air voids are an obvious and easily-visible example of pores in concrete.
 The more porous the concrete, the weaker it will be.